nightscout/trio-docs/docs/EN/settings/services/fatprotein.md

     - Increase your "Override With A Factor Of" by 0.1 increments if you continue to have fat and protein spikes

 ## Convert Fat and Protein
 Many individuals may experience slow blood sugar rise after fatty or high-protein meals.
 Enabling "Convert Fat and Protein" allows you to provide a bolus for fat and protein units (FPU).
-The bolus is delivered in segments over a selected period of time to avoid the gradual rise in blood sugar.
+The bolus is delivered in segments over a selected period to avoid the gradual rise in blood sugar.
 This is similar to setting absorption time or eCarbs if coming from Loop or AndroidAPS, respectively.
 [For more information, click to see the Omnicalculator.](https://www.omnicalculator.com/health/warsaw-method#what-is-warsaw-method-and-how-does-it-work)

 Your current CR was likely compensating for some of the effects of protein and fat on blood sugar.
 If you choose to enable this setting, you will need to make your ICR less aggressive to prevent lows.

 ## Conversion Settings

 ### Delay In Minutes
 This controls how long before the system starts to bolus for the fat and protein spike.
 The default setting is 60 minutes.